flipbase/docs/api/collections.md

 ## Delete a collection

 When you delete a collection, the videos that are related to this collection will not be deleted.
 You have to manually delete the videos related to this collection.
 However, since the player_id and recorder_id won't exist after you delete the collection, its not possible to access any videos anymore.

-NOTE: This endpoint has been udpate.
-The precessor of this endpoint `DELETE /api/collections/5370df982b2779cf60e03217` has been deprecated but will be maintained.
-If we decided to remove this endpoint, parties that rely on this endpoint will be updated.

 **Request**